kulothunganug/kvhot/README.md

   -b BLACKLIST [BLACKLIST ...], --blacklist BLACKLIST [BLACKLIST ...]
                         exclude specific files/dirs from being monitored.
-  -V, --version         show program's version number and exit
+  -V, --version         show program's version number and exit --app-args    arguments to pass to the kivy application as a single quoted string, this will be split and passed on to the kivy application, example --app-args "arg1 arg2 --my-kwarg=value"
 ```

 *(Works on windows, linux and osx)*